 Currently, only one Roku can be controlled by Alexa.
 That’s a pretty big limitation if you have multiple Roku players.
 Hopefully, they will add multiple device controls soon.
 Check the roku support page for more details.

-By installing the Quick Remote app on your Android device or Apple iOS and then enabling the Echo skill, Alexa commands from your Echo, Echo Dot or Tap can now easily navigate your Roku menu and start playing your favorite channels.
-You can also play, pause, rewind, fast forward, or stop your favorite shows just like you would with your regular remote control.
+Quick remote was designed specifically for controlling Roku with Alexa and/or Google Assistant.
+By installing the Quick Remote app on your Android device or Apple iOS and then enabling the Alexa skill, Alexa commands from your Echo, Echo Dot or Tap can now easily navigate your Roku menu and start playing your favorite channels.
+You can play, pause, rewind, fast forward, or stop your favorite shows just like you would with your regular remote control.
 You can launch a specific channel, like Sling TV or Netflix.
 Navigating Roku’s menu by saying go left, right or select is also available.
 It can follow multiple commands at once and control multiple Roku streaming players.
 You can even ask for it to wait for your next voice command.

 One caveat is that your phone or tablet’s wifi need to stay on in order for this app to work.
-It’s most likely using the app on the mobile device to do some sort of routing.
-Of course we’d prefer a native solution, but for now, this is the best Alexa Roku integration we got.
+It’s using the app on the mobile device route commands to your Roku devices.
 See important note from the app developer:

 “Your phone’s Wi-Fi needs to ALWAYS stay on during sleep for it to receive commands from Alexa devices and send it to your Roku.
 Also, if your phone has trouble connecting with your Roku then turn off battery optimization for this app in Android Settings > Battery Optimization”

 If you have an iPhone, enable Notifications for this app in Settings.
 Enable ‘Background App Refresh’ in Settings.
 Charge your iOS device if the remote stops working because it may delay push notifications to save battery.
 Also, try not to force-quit the app, press the home key to close it.